 As of January 1, 2020, we are a "large accelerated filer" and no longer qualify as an "emerging growth company" as defined in the JOBS Act.
-However, under the transition rules for emerging growth companies, we are exempt from certain executive compensation disclosures until our 2021 Annual Meeting Proxy Statement, including the Nasdaq requirements to hold a nonbinding advisory vote on our named executive officer compensation and to provide information relating to the ratio of total compensation of our Chief Executive Officer to the median of the annual total compensation of all of our employees, each as required by the Investor Protection and Securities Reform Act of 2010, which is part of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+However, under the transition rules for emerging growth companies, we are exempt from certain executive compensation disclosures until our 2021 annual meeting proxy statement, including the Nasdaq requirements to hold a nonbinding advisory vote on our named executive officer compensation, as required by the Investor Protection and Securities Reform Act of 2010, which is part of the Dodd-Frank Wall Street Reform and Consumer Protection Act.